Diyckstra/terraform-provider-deyckstra/website/docs/r/customer_gateway.md

 layout: "aws"
 page_title: "aws_customer_gateway"
 description: |-
-  Provides a customer gateway inside a VPC.
-These objects can be connected to VPN gateways via VPN connections, and allow you to establish tunnels between your network and the VPC.
+  Manages a customer gateway inside a VPC.
 ---

 # Resource: aws_customer_gateway

-Provides a customer gateway inside a VPC.
+Manages a customer gateway inside a VPC.
 These objects can be connected to VPN gateways via VPN connections, and allow you to establish tunnels between your network and the VPC.

 ## Example Usage